neutron-org/dex-quint-model/modelReport.md

 While the kinds of errors are off-by-one in terms of a token, depending on the price of the maker and the taker, they can be large in terms of the value of the pool.
 For an example, see the `violationRuns.qnt::noLossOnTranchesViolationRun` run.

 For an equivalent property [NO-LOSS-ON-PLACED-TRANCHE], which tolerates rounding errors multiplied by number of steps, we found no violation.

+Moreover, many other properties we checked had violations on their respective versions without tolerance, and we experimented and reasoned about rounding in order to be able to set up tolerances that were enough to make properties hold under different numbers of steps.
+This was the main struggle of property checking in this project, as many of our long-running experiments would result in violations which, upon debugging, turned out to be yet another rounding problem we haven't thought about.
+However, the fact that simulation always found violations on the properties that didn't have tolerance is a strong indication that it's coverage is sufficient for these properties.

 In the next section, we discuss what kind of confidence we can get about the overall functioning of the system based on these simulation results.